Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

-Washington County residents are asked to call 9-1-1 for any matter that needs police, fire, or emergency services.
+Washington County residents are reminded to call 911 for any matter that needs police, fire, or emergency services, including issues relating to animals.

-Deer are beautiful, wild animals, but deer in developed areas can spell trouble as they can wreak havoc on gardens, landscaping plants, and trees and shrubs.
+Deer are beautiful, wild animals, but deer in developed areas can spell trouble as they can wreak havoc on gardens, landscaping plants, trees, and shrubs.
 As such, feeding deer is not permitted and can lead to the city having to take action to reduce the population.

 Yes.
 To learn more, Call Michelle Stark at the Oakdale Police Department at 651-738-1025 for complete details.